Barn raisings and workshops

 Barn raisings

 At a barn raising, you provide the labor (family and friends, perhaps) and as many of the needed materials as you can assemble.
-We provide the expert supervising laborer(s) who will instruct and work with your "crew".
+We provide the expert supervising laborer(s) who will instruct and work with your "crew."
 We can also obtain and deliver needed tools and materials to the site.

-Garden by Janet and Steven
+Garden by Janet & Steven

-They are similar to a barn raising in being group efforts, but those who attend are volunteers who read our newsletter, want to observe or learn a process and who may opt to observe or to pitch in.
+Garden by Janet & Steven sessions are similar to a barn raising in being group efforts, but those who attend are volunteers.
+They participate because they wish to observe or learn a process.
+Once on site it is each volunteer's choice to simply observe or to also pitch in.

 DSC_7285.jpg